vippsas/vipps-developers/faqs/common-errors-faq.md

 * Access denied due to missing subscription key.
 Make sure to include subscription key when making requests to an API.
 * Subscription not found.

-If you get `{"responseInfo":{"responseCode":401,"responseMessage":"Something went wrong, please try again later."},"result":{"message":"Something went wrong, please try again later."}}` it normally indicates that the provided Authorization token is invalid.
-Check that the token is in the correct format and that it has not expired.
+If the error message is "Something went wrong, please try again later", it normally indicates that the provided `Authorization` header (the access token) is invalid.
+Check that the access token is in the correct format and that it has not expired.

 Please follow these steps to make sure everything is correct: